learn-with-me/mkdocs-template/README.md

 # MkDocs Template

-Template for documenting my notes.
+Template for documenting notes.
 Go [here](https://learn-with-me.github.io/mkdocs-template/) for a demo.

-Feel free to use this template by clicking on `Use this template` button.

 [This documentation](./docs/README.md) should have everything needed or at least most common scenarios for help.